nihcompmed/LipolysisCNN/README.md

           /TrainingNetworks

           and there are several swarm files for any network needed in this paper.
           For example, one can run

           python GFX3DNN_twithreciGIF_250203.py 1000 1e-3 10 500 6 241216 2000 1000 relu 250207033

           to train a network for 3D with feature engineering case (twithreciGIF).
-The other sys input can be seen in the file GFX3DNN_twithreciGIF_250203.py in the same folder.
+          The other sys inputs can be seen in the file GFX3DNN_twithreciGIF_250203.py in the same folder.

           Notice: These py files are all using the full 2D and 3D datasets, so one need to replace the name of .csv dataset by their own dataset to be trained with.
           For example, in the GFX3DNN_twithreciGIF_250203.py, look at the commands:

           inpcsv = pd.read_csv('In250115_GFX3D25_decF_mvlgnmDirect_3930694.csv', header=None)